U.S. House leaders determined to pass $2.2 trillion coronavirus bill

 The House has 430 members, most of whom have been out of Washington since March 14.

-It would be difficult for all of them to return, given that two have tested positive for the respiratory disease, a handful are in self-quarantine, and several states have issued stay-at-home orders.
+It would be difficult for all of them to return, given that two have tested positive for the respiratory disease, a handful are in self-quarantine and several states have issued stay-at-home orders.
 There are five vacant House seats.

+The Capitol has laid out special procedures - including barring members from sitting beside one another - to minimize the threat of infection, both to members and staff.

 Reporting by David Morgan, Richard Cowan and Susan Cornwell; Additional reporting by Patricia Zengerle and Lisa Lambert; Writing by Patricia Zengerle; Editing by Scott Malone, Jonathan Oatis and Peter Cooney